 Susan has been fortunate enough to have been taught by some of the world's best teachers and coaches such as:

-Jimmy Wofford, Bill Woods, Dorothy Maxfield, Jeremy Beale, Karen O'Connor, Torrance Watkins, Ulrich Schmitz, Gigi Nutter Peter Gray and Gunnar Ostergaard.
+Jimmy Wofford, Bill Woods, Dorothy Maxfield, Jeremy Beale, Karen O'Connor, Torrance Watkins, Ulrich Schmitz, Peter Gray and Gunnar Ostergaard and Wolfgang Scherzer.

-Susan's students and their horses have won numerous awards at every level of equestrian competition and are consistent, confident competitors.
+Susan's students and their horses win numerous awards at every level of equestrian competition and are consistent, confident competitors.
 She is also available for coaching at shows, teaching clinics and will assist clients through the horse purchasing process.

-Susan served as Area Chairman for the United States Eventing Association (USEA) from 1984-1987 and was then elected to serve on the Board of Governors for USEA from 1987-1990.
+Susan served as Area Chairman for the United States Eventing Association (USEA) from 1984-1987 and was then elected to serve on the USEA Board of Governors from 1987-1990.